-The Florida Review is proud to announce the second annual Jeanne Leiby Memorial Chapbook Award in Fiction or Graphic Narrative.
+The Florida Review is proud to announce the fourth annual Jeanne Leiby Memorial Chapbook Award in Fiction, Essay, or Graphic Narrative.
 For more information, write firstname.lastname@example.org.

 The judge for the 2012 Jeanne M. Leiby Chapbook Award was Lex Williford, author of the novel Macauley's Thumb, and coeditor of the Scribner Anthology of Contemporary Fiction.
 His work has appeared in American Literary Review, Glimmer Train, Prairie Schooner, Virginia Quarterly Review, and elsewhere.

 Williford sent the following to describe the chapbook award winners, the award, and the award's namesake: